 Thatch ornaments, also known as straw finials, rick finials, stack finials.
 Usually crafted from the thatching materials as decorative shapes, such as animals, to ornament thatched roofs.

-The following estimated numbers have been gathered through the assistance of the Guild of Straw Craftsmen which is the only known organised group.
-It is known and recognised there are other makers throughout the UK who do not belong to the Guild however there is no means of estimating their numbers.
+The following estimated numbers have been gathered through the assistance of Straw Craftsmen which is the only known organised group.
+It is known and recognised there are other makers throughout the UK who do not belong to Straw Craftsmen however there is no means of estimating their numbers.

 |Historic area of significance||Straw Working has always been a regional craft with its roots in the countryside since practitioners originally needed to be close to the raw materials and a market for the goods

 |Origin in the UK||Straw working in its modern form which incorporates skills and techniques from many origins has been practised since the 1950s.|

 |Current no. of professionals (main income)||1-5|

 |Current no. of professionals (sideline to main income)

 |Current no. of trainees||1-5|